Alcoholics Anonymous

-Alcoholics Anonymous (AA) is a global, peer-led mutual-aid fellowship focused on abstinence-based recovery from alcoholism through its spiritually inclined Twelve Steps.
-AA's Twelve Traditions, besides emphasizing anonymity and being free to all with no governing hierarchy, position AA as non-promotional, non-professional, as well as unaffiliated while having no politics or a creed members must swear to.
-In 2021 AA estimated it was active in 180 countries with nearly two million members—73% located in the United States and Canada.
+Alcoholics Anonymous (AA) is a global mutual aid fellowship dedicated solely to abstinence-based recovery from alcoholism through its spiritually inclined Twelve Steps.
+AA's organizational principles are outlined in its Twelve Traditions and Twelve Concepts.
+In 2021 AA estimated it was active in 180 countries with nearly two million members — 73% in the United States and Canada.

-AA dates its origin to a 1935 Ohio meeting between Bill Wilson (Bill W) and Bob Smith (Dr. Bob).
-(Other members commonly go by first names and last name initials.)
-Meeting through the Christian revivalist Oxford Group, they continued under its aegis to fellowship with other alcoholics until forming what became AA.
-In 1939 the fellowship introduced its Twelve Steps with the publication of Alcoholics Anonymous: The Story of How More than One Hundred Men Have Recovered from Alcoholism; usually known as "the Big Book".
-Later editions amended the subtitle with "Thousands of Men and Women".
+AA's origin dates to a 1935 Ohio meeting between Bill Wilson, or Bill W, and Bob Smith, or Dr. Bob (for anonymity, members often go by first name and last name initial).
+They met through the Christian revivalist Oxford Group and continued under its aegis to fellowship with other alcoholics until forming what became AA.
+In 1939 the fellowship introduced its Twelve Steps with the publication of Alcoholics Anonymous: The Story of How More than One Hundred Men Have Recovered from Alcoholism.
+Known as "the Big Book", later editions amended the subtitle with "Thousands of Men and Women".

-The Twelve Steps are a suggested, ongoing self-improvement program to abstain from alcohol through the aid of personally defined, but not required, "God as we understood Him".
-(Note: The Twelve Steps are written in the past tense because when originally introduced in the Big Book, the authors present the Twelve Steps as "this is what we did.")
-The steps begin with an acknowledgment of powerlessness over alcohol and the unmanageability of life due to alcoholism.
-Subsequent steps emphasize rigorous honesty, including the completion of a "searching and fearless moral inventory", acknowledgment of "character defects", sharing the inventory with a trusted person, making amends to individuals harmed, and engaging in regular prayer or meditation to seek "conscious contact with God" and guidance in following divine will.
-The final step, the 12th, focuses on maintaining the principles of recovery, sharing the message with other alcoholics, and participating in "12th Step work," such as peer sponsorship, organizing meetings, and outreach to institutions like hospitals and prisons.